Professional wrestling match types: Cinematic match

 A cinematic match is not technically a match type itself, but rather, it is a term used to refer to matches that are produced with various cinematic techniques.
 The rules vary from match to match, but generally have a basis in hardcore wrestling.
 Unlike a normal wrestling match, which is done in one take and typically in front of a live audience, cinematic matches are shot over several hours with various scenes filmed, similar to filmmaking, with higher-budget production involved.
 The final product (the complete match) generally lasts from 20 to 40 minutes and airs at a later time, typically for a pay-per-view event.
 They are also usually filmed on-location or at a custom built set.

+On October 4, 1987, Antonio Inoki defeated Masa Saito in a Ganryū-jima Island Death Match in a shoreside ring with no referee which lasted for two hours.
+Inoki billed the match to pay homage to the island's famous duel between Miyamoto Musashi and Sasaki Kojirō.
+The match was captured by a multi camera setup by a ground crew and from the air via helicopter.
+The action mostly took place in the ring and only occasionally spilling out to the area around it.
+As the match drew on into the evening, torches were placed in order to illuminate the surrounding area.
+Inoki would defeat Saito with a sleeper hold.
+Despite the match title having "deathmatch" in the name, it was more of a submission based match.
+This match is considered to be the first ever cinematic match.

 While not considered a cinematic match at the time, the Hollywood Backlot Brawl between Roddy Piper and Goldust at WrestleMania XII in 1996 is considered an early cinematic match by the World Wrestling Federation (now WWE), as it used techniques now featured in cinematic matches.
 Unlike future cinematic matches (which typically air during one segment), the match aired during several segments in between matches inside the ring, and featured both pre-taped segments outside the Arrowhead Pond of the two fighting as well as Piper "chasing" Goldust's solid gold Cadillac in a white Ford Bronco in an obvious reference to the then-ongoing O. J. Simpson murder case.
 (Vince McMahon mentioned on commentary without completely breaking kayfabe that the "footage looked awfully familiar"; in reality, repurposed footage of Simpson's infamous Bronco chase was actually used as part of the match.)
 The match eventually ended in the ring live, when Piper stripped Goldust down to women's lingerie and kissed him as part of "making him a man".
 WrestleMania XII featured a second cinematic match between "The Huckster" and "Nacho Man".

 At SummerSlam 1996, The Undertaker faced Mankind in a "Boiler Room Brawl" that was largely pre-taped, incorporating props and unorthodox camera angles.